 Biomass is degradable biological material which can be used to generate biofuels.

-Device used to generate steam for power and processing or hot water for heating and other business uses.
-A heating care package such as Business Heating Care can help your business to cope with the effects of boiler breakdown
+Device used to generate steam for power and processing, or hot water for heating and other business uses.

 The energy used to power a boiler.
 Optimising the energy efficiency of a boiler could help save energy and reduce costs.